bighappysloth/Folland-Reading/docs/_posts/2023-10-04-Electromagnetism-Rigourously.md

 summary:
 ---
 # Introduction
-In the study of electromagnetism, Maxwell's equations often get reduced to computational formulas, sidestepping the mathematical depth they contain.
+Within the study of electromagnetism, Maxwell's equations often get reduced to computational formulas, sidestepping the mathematical depth they contain.
 This blog post aims to change that.
-We will rigorously justify Maxwell's equations using advanced mathematical techniques from analysis, distribution theory, differential geometry, and symplecetic geometry.
-If you are comfortable with topics like Sobolev spaces, Fourier transforms, and Riemannian manifolds, you'll find this approach revealing.
-Our goal is straightforward: to understand Maxwell's equations not just as physical laws, but as mathematical structures that deserve a meticulous treatment.
+We will rigorously justify his equations using techniques from analysis, distribution theory, differential and symplecetic geometry.
+If you are comfortable with topics like Sobolev spaces, Fourier transforms, and Riemannian manifolds, you will find this approach revealing.

 ## Charts
 Let $M = \real^3$ equipped with its standard $C^\infty$ structure.
 We define the following charts on $M$.